Tsunami - Information Page

 Tsunami can come from different sources.

-A distant source tsunami, like one generated from Chile, could take 14 hours or more to arrive.
-A regional source tsunami, like one generated from the Southwest Pacific, could take between one and three hours to arrive.
-In these cases we will have time to issue official warning messages.
+A distant source tsunami, is most likely to be generated by a very large earthquake in the wider Pacific Ocean (i.e near the coasts of South America, Japan or off the west coast of USA) and could take at least 3 hours to arrive on New Zealand shores.
+A regional source tsunami, like one generated from the Kermadec Trench in the Southwest Pacific, could take between one and three hours to arrive.
+In both of these cases, the National Emergency Management Agency will likely have time to issue official warning messages.

 In this case, official warnings are unlikely to be issued before damaging waves arrive, so people in coastal areas need to take immediate action – if you feel an earthquake that makes it hard to stand or lasts more than a minute – move immediately to higher ground or as far inland as possible.